 - Double-click inside the cell to start editing.

 - Click the drop-down list to see the values to choose from.
-Depending on the matches available, you may see the following:
+Depending on the matches available, you may see:

 - Partial matches— If partial matches exist, point to Partial Matches to open the list, which is grouped according to matched fields.Partial matches are still valid combinations but with a subset of the contingent value fields for this row.